jspmarc/Vuck/README.md

 1. The program can **read a number** from the user and then push it to the stack with `i`
+1. The program can **read an ASCII** and then store it as its integer representation from the user and then push it to the stack with `I`
 1. The program can output a number as an **unsigned integera** with `p`
 1. The program can output a number as its **ASCII value** with `P`